How Message Architecture Works: From Scattered Expertise to Systematic Authority

 The Compound Effect of Architectural Thinking

-When the Birketts reflected on their brand book’s value, Greg made a profound observation: “It felt like they (Perfect Blend Marketing & Design) were investing in us.
+When the Birketts reflected on the value of their brand book, Greg made a profound observation: “It felt like they were investing in us.
 And if they believe in us, then why shouldn’t we believe in us?”

 Coleen added: “We can’t lead someone to our website and then show up and not do our very best or present the value that the website is communicating.”